-COLL 100 First Year Seminar 1 General Edu ncation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to American National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score Option 1: MATH 103 MATH 103R MATH 120 MATH 104 MATH 104 MATH 150 Technical Mathematics I or Technical Mathematics I w/ review or College Algebra or Technical Mathematics II or Trigonometry PreCalculus or higher 5-8 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) Any course nu COMM, ECON mbered 100 or higher from the following disciplines: ART, ANTH, I, ENGL, FOREIGN LANGUAGE, GEOG (Except 104,110 or GIS T, HUMN, MUSI, PHIL, POLS, PSYC, SIGN, SOSC, SOCI, THEA 3-5 Minimum To otal General Education Credit Hours 18 Specific Prog gram Requirements Credits Semester Taken Prerequisites BSAD 109 Principles of Supervision 3 CSIS 100 Digital Literacy 2 EHSS 112 Introduction to Health and Safety for Construction 1 INTE 107 Industrial Electrical Safety 2 - INTE 124 Employment Strategies for Technical Careers 2 INTE 151 CIMM 130 Industrial Rigging or Machining for Related Occupations 3-5 General Elect 6 ders Apprenticeship 29 Total Credit Hours Required 66-70
+COLL 100 First Year Seminar 1 General Edu ucation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to U.S. National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score Option 1: MATH 103 MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or College Algebra and Technical Mathematics II or Trigonometry PreCalculus or higher 5-6 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) COMM, ECON mbered 100 or higher from the following disciplines: ART, ANTH, I, ENGL, FOREIGN LANGUAGE, GEOG (Except 104,110 or GIS T, HUMN, MUSI, PHIL, POLS, PSYC, SIGN, SOSC, SOCI, THEA 3-5 otal General Education Credit Hours 18 • gram Requirements Credits Semester Taken Prerequisites BSAD 109 Principles of Supervision 3 CSIS 100 Digital Literacy 2 EHSS 112 Introduction to Health and Safety for Construction 1 INTE 107 Industrial Electrical Safety 2 INTE 151 CIMM 130 Industrial Rigging or Machining for Related Occupations 3-5 General Electives 6 ders Apprenticeship 29 Hours Required 64-69 ( 450 - -

-^{}Federally approved Industrial Welder apprenticeship program that contains a minimum of 450 clock hours of classroom and instruction and 8000 clock hours of on-the-job training.
+\Federally approved Industrial Welder apprenticeship program that contains a minimum of 450 clock hours of classroom and instruction and 8000 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of MCC coursework and documentation of certificate and/or journeyman card for the appropriate craft.